iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 - ignored: A is confirmed but not applied because it is semantically invalid;
 - conflicting: A would lead to an invalid ledger state if applied;

-In case of conflicting message with White Flag, a node applies only one message to the ledger state and ignores all the others.
+In case of conflicting messages with White Flag, a node applies only one message to the ledger state and ignores all the others.
 For this to work, all the nodes need to be sure they are all applying the same message; hence, the need for a deterministic ordering of the Tangle.

 First, this RFC proposes a deterministic ordering of the Tangle, then it explains which message is selected in case of conflicts.

 **Note: The pastcone of milestone can only contain syntactically valid messages.
-If an invalid message is encountered operations must be stopped immediately.**
+If an invalid message is encountered, operations must be stopped immediately.**

 ## Deterministically ordering the Tangle